 The educational curriculum includes multiple lectures and conferences each week.
 These cover all the essentials of general surgery.
 There is a weekly Morbidity and Mortality conference, weekly Grand Rounds, and frequent Visiting Professor and Chairman/Senior Faculty case conferences.
 There is also a monthly journal club to discuss highlighted articles in general surgery, and separate journal clubs in many of the subspecialty rotations.

-Basic Science Course
+Applied Science Course